nickmonad/bips.dev/web/content/136/index.md

 24 bits: value can be between 0, and 0xFFFFFF (16777216 blocks).

 - In early April, 2021, there have been 677700 blocks
 - There are roughly (365 days \* 24 hours \* 6 blocks / hour) = 52560
   blocks every year, implying about (16777216 - 677700) / 52560 = 306
   more years of addressable blocks.
 - Some time before year 2327 this specification should be extended.

 #### Tx Position Value:

 15 bits: value can be between 0x0, and 0x7FFF (32768 transactions).

 - The *realistic* smallest Tx is 83 Bytes for maximum 12047 tx in a block.
-      - 4B version + 1B tx\_in count + 36B previous\_output + 1B script
+  - 4B version + 1B tx_in count + 36B previous_output + 1B script
-        length + 0B signature script + 4B sequence + 1B tx\_out count +
+    length + 0B signature script + 4B sequence + 1B tx_out count + 8B
-        8B amount + 1B script length + 23B pubkey script + 4B lock\_time
+    amount + 1B script length + 23B pubkey script + 4B lock_time = 83B
-        = 83B
 - The *extreme* smallest Tx is 60 Bytes for maximum 16665 tx in a block.
-      - 4B version + 1B tx\_in count + 36B previous\_output + 1B script
+  - 4B version + 1B tx_in count + 36B previous_output + 1B script
-        length + 0B signature script + 4B sequence + 1B tx\_out count +
+    length + 0B signature script + 4B sequence + 1B tx_out count + 8B
-        8B amount + 1B script length + 0B pubkey script + 4B lock\_time
+    amount + 1B script length + 0B pubkey script + 4B lock_time = 60B
-        = 60B

 ## Acknowledgements

 Special Thanks to Pieter Wuille and Greg Maxwell for Bech32, a wonderful user-facing data encoding.

-1.  **Why use Bech32 Encoding for Confirmed Transaction References?**
+[^1]: **Why use Bech32 Encoding for Confirmed Transaction References?**
     The error detection and correction properties of this encoding format make it very attractive.
 We expect that it will be reasonable for software to correct a maximum of two characters; however, we haven’t specified this yet.

-2.  **Why add a colon here?** This allows it to conform better with W3C URN/URL standards.
+[^2]: **Why add a colon here?** This allows it to conform better with
+    W3C URN/URL standards.

-3.  **Why hyphens within the TxRef?** As **TxRef**s are short, we expect that they will be quoted via voice or written by hand.
+[^3]: **Why hyphens within the TxRef?** As **TxRef**s are short, we
+    expect that they will be quoted via voice or written by hand.
 The inclusion of hyphens every 4 characters breaks up the string and means people don't lose their place so easily.